Become a Provider

 At CICOA, we believe that dependable, effective community-based care is an important element of a high quality of life for older adults and persons with disabilities.
-If you have any questions about the information presented here, please call the Assistant Director of In-Home Services, Chad Bales, at 317-803-6093, or email email@example.com.
+If you have any questions about the information presented here, please call the Provider Coordinator, Emily Rodeheffer, at 317-803-6187, or email email@example.com.

 Competitive Bid Process

 The funds that are advertised for bid will be used to purchase services with Federal Older Americans Act funds.
-These services include transportation, information and assistance, caregiver support services, nutrition services, legal services, advocacy, and health promotion.
+These services include transportation, information and assistance, legal services, caregiver support services, health promotion, and disease prevention.
 Winning bids are awarded for fixed amounts of revenue for each year of the contract.